Bradford City stadium fire: Inquest and legal test case

-Comments by Martin Fletcher; Fifty-Six: The Story of the Bradford Fire
+Comments by Martin Fletcher

 In 2010, Susan Fletcher's son and survivor of the Bradford City fire (and witness to the Hillsborough disaster), Martin Fletcher, openly criticised the club's hierarchy at the time of the fire and the subsequent investigation.
 Fletcher said that "The club at the time took no actual responsibility for its actions and nobody has ever really been held accountable for the level of negligence which took place.
 It was appalling that public money was given to the club while it was still owned by the same shareholders under whose direction the fire had happened.
 I do not include the people currently running the club, who have always displayed a great, sensitive duty to the memory of those who died."

-After controversial comments made by Popplewell about the Hillsborough Disaster, Fletcher raised further concerns about the events following the fire saying that "I have many unanswered questions still about the fire in which four of my family died, as does my mother.
+After controversial comments made by Popplewell about the Hillsborough disaster, Fletcher raised further concerns about the events following the fire saying that "I have many unanswered questions still about the fire in which four of my family died, as does my mother.
 Popplewell's report was nowhere close to the quality of Lord Justice Taylor's report after Hillsborough, and since reading it as an adult I have always been very disappointed in it and considered it a poor piece of work."
 Fletcher subsequently published a book in 2015, Fifty-Six: The Story of the Bradford Fire which revealed a history of fires at businesses owned by the Bradford City chairman Stafford Heginbotham.
 Eight fires in the 18 years before the Bradford City fire were identified, many catastrophic and leading to large insurance payouts.